ggalloni/lack_of_correlation_with_GWs/README.md

 ## Testing

 As an example, I provide the results of a test pipeline, named "testing", assuming $N=100$.
-In particular, in the folder `data\testing` you can find every product of the analysis, figures included.
+In particular, in the folder `data/testing` you can find every product of the analysis, figures included.

 ## Important notes